AnushkaSamaranayake/Cancer-Detection-using-Deep-Learning/README.md

 The model is trained using a dataset of brain MRI images.
 Each image is labeled as having a tumor or not.
 The dataset should be organized in the following structure:

+Ensure that your dataset is preprocessed appropriately (resized, normalized) before feeding it into the model.

+## Model Architecture

+The model is a simple CNN consisting of the following layers:

+- Convolutional layers with ReLU activation
+- MaxPooling layers
+- Fully connected dense layers
+- Dropout for regularization
+- Output layer with softmax activation for classification